akte-akte/vp-docs/docs/good-things/linting.md

 # Linting

-THere are a few formats on this site, by adding some linters, we can keep the code tidy and limit the red and yellow squiggly lines to where it counts.
+There are multiple code few formats on this site, which can get messy, and things break if you let formatters run wild.
+By adding and configuring some extra linters, we can keep the code tidy and limit the red and yellow squiggly lines to where it counts.

 ## Vue linting